 The Penguin Who Flew is Jason Kotecki’s first-ever children’s book, starring a persistent penguin named Marty with an impossible dream.

-I am a professional reminder-er and permission granter who moonlights as an artist, author, and speaker.
+I am a professional reminder-er and permission granter who moonlights as an artist, author, professional speaker, and publisher of The Adultitis Fighter, which helps people create lives filled with adventure, meaning, and joy.
 I enjoy Star Wars, soft t-shirts, and brand new tubes of paint.
 My wife Kim and I homeschool our three weird kids and live in Wisconsin, where we eat way too many cheese curds.